How to make and sell your own band merch

 Ask your fans in person whenever you get the chance as well.
 They may well offer a suggestion you hadn't thought of yourself.

-While the results of this survey shouldn't be the be-all and end-all — what people say they want to buy and what they actually buy aren't always the same, after all — but it should definitely inform you choices.
+While the results of this survey shouldn't be the be-all and end-all — what people say they want to buy and what they actually buy aren't always the same, after all — but it should definitely inform your choices.

+You need to establish a merch budget and stick to it.
 Badges and posters are a lot cheaper to make than hoodies and T-shirts, so you're going to want to keep this in mind when you're planning how to use the money you've set aside.
-Of course, you can also sell the high-ticket items for more money too, so keep this in mind when your making your calculations.
+Of course, you can also sell the high-ticket items for more money too, so keep this in mind when you're making your calculations.

 It's ultimately a good idea to spread your budget across a range of low- and high-cost merchandise to cater to all your fans.
 Once you've got a bit of experience under your belt, you'll know which items sell best and can dedicate more of your budget to those.

-Get your merch made
+5. Get your merch made

-The very first step is to get your merch designed.
 If one of your bandmates has an artistic streak, you may well be able to do this yourselves.

 If not, don't fret.
 In the digital age, you can hire a talented freelance designer to create your merch for pocket change through sites like Freelancer and Fiverr.
 So, don't skimp at this stage: invest in some quality designs to make your T-shirts and posters something your fans would be proud to own.